SollyTheCoder/StarSeeker/README.md

    API_ENDPOINT=APIENDPOINT
    ```

-4. Run the following command to start the application
+4. Run the following commands to start the application
    ```
+   npm i
    npm run start
    ```
    Then select which platform you wish to run the application with